-The total project cost for this portion of the Memorial Program will not exceed \$164 million.
-Funding for the acquisition of 130 Liberty Site and related activities will come from the remaining LMDC CDBG allocation.
+The total Federal project cost for the 130 Liberty Street portion of the Memorial and Cultural Program will not exceed \$277,117,180 million, with \$239,617,180 allocated in Partial Action Plan 7 and \$37,500,000 allocated in Partial Action Plan S-2.
 Funding sources for other portions of the Memorial Program other than LMDC's CDBG allocation will include both public and private investment, including private investment pertaining to the cultural institutions that will located on the WTC Site.